thisdougb/thisdougb.github.io/_posts/2016-07-09-Understanding-Ansible-Roles.md

     - apiserver
 ```

-But my *apiserver* role also runs an nginx proxy service.
-It has almost the same list of tasks as my webserver role, except for the nginx.conf template.
-Now it's possible to workaround this and reuse the webserver role with some logic around nginx.conf, but doing so feels ugly and loses the api role boundary.
+Now, in the above we workaround this and reuse the webserver role with some logic around nginx.conf, but doing so feels ugly and loses the api role boundary.
-My webserver role doesn't feel reusable in for my api servers, certainly not in an easy and visibly understandable way.
+My webserver role doesn't feel reusable for my api servers, I'm just hacking it as an exception.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

 I also think Ansible Inc started out with the right intentions, but as Ansible has become successful it's outgrown the original meaning of *role*.
 What if we change the word role for *component*?

 Look at your hand.
 The palm of your hand is the core component, and the fingers are the tasks that combine to make it a *hand*.
 If my *component* is nginx, then I can think of the fingers as the stock nginx.conf, installed state and service state.